 Yes!
 If you were, for example, taking 1.5 units in the Fall and 3.0 units in the Winter, you would submit two applications — one for Part-Time OSAP and one for Full-Time OSAP.
 If you have questions about the process, be sure to let us know.

-For application deadlines, check out the Important Dates page.
+For final application and document submission deadlines, check out the Important Dates page.

-Check your RAMSS account to make sure your OSAP shows up (if you asked for it to be sent to Ryerson) and to ensure your fees are paid by the deadline.
+Check your RAMSS account to make sure your OSAP shows up and to ensure your fees are paid by the deadline.

 Important: Students must re-apply for part-time OSAP each semester (i.e. fall, winter, and spring/summer each require their own application).